 If you’re a first-time Sedona visitor, your first stop should be The Hike House.
 This is where you can go to discover all of the elements that bring the hiking experience to life.
-You can also find out about the nearby Sedona hikes, guided adventures, hiking safety, proper footwear, and more.
+You can also find out about guided adventures, hiking safety, proper footwear, and more.

 In fact, this Saturday, November 23, we will be hosting a hiking clinic with an expert from The Hike House here at L’Auberge from 9:30-10:30am!

 Want to head straight to the trails?
-Check out some of these places to go hiking in Sedona:
+Check out some of the best fall hikes in Sedona:

 With a path that follows an old cattle trail and natural gas pipeline, this backcountry Sedona hike winds through cactus and small trees.
 This is a good hike for the cooler winter months – there isn’t a lot of shade so if you hike this trail on a warmer day, be sure to bring plenty of water.
 The Kel Fox Trail is about 2 miles each way.